IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 </pre>

 One of the actions available is called `create-database`.
-Let’s use that one to create our database:
+Let's use that one to create our database:

 <pre>
 $ wsk action invoke myBookStore/create-database -p dbname books
 <b>ok:</b> invoked <b>/_/myBookStore/create-database</b> with id <b>3f67a23daa8b44efa35725fc22585f9</b>
 </pre>

-Now, we could easily store books into this database using the above package’s `write` action.
+Now, we could easily store books into this database using the above package's `write` action.
 Alternatively, we could first map an API endpoint to this and other useful actions part of the package.

-Before doing so let’s update the binding so that we do not even need to pass in the `dbname` anymore:
+Before doing so let's update the binding so that we do not even need to pass in the `dbname` anymore:

 <pre>
 $ wsk package update myBookStore -p username <username> -p password <password> -p host <host> -p dbname books
 <b>ok:</b> updated package <b>myBookStore</b>
 </pre>

-Before mapping our actions, let’s create a `query index` for the field `name` so we can query books by name later on:
+Before mapping our actions, let's create a `query index` for the field `name` so we can query books by name later on:

 <pre>
 $ wsk action invoke myBookStore/create-query-index -p index "{\"index\": {},\"type\":\"text\"}" --blocking